tencentyun/intlcloud-documents/product_new/通信产品中心/腾讯移动推送/常见问题/安卓常见问题_intl_en.md

 * Check whether the mobile network has any exceptions and switch to 4G network for testing.
 * TPNS push includes "notification panel message" and "in-app message" (passthrough message).
 A notification panel message can be displayed in the notification panel, while an in-app message cannot.
 * Confirm that the phone is in normal mode.
 In low power or do not disturb mode, some phones may restrict the network and activity of the backend TPNS process.
 * Check whether notification panel message is allowed on the phone.
-On OPPO and Vivo phones, you have to manually allow the notification.

 #### Why device registration fails?